Jonah Heim Player Props: Rangers vs. Angels

 Jonah Heim At The Plate

-- He ranks 23rd in batting average, 68th in on base percentage, and 53rd in slugging among the qualifying hitters in MLB action.
+- He ranks 31st in batting average, 70th in on base percentage, and 59th in slugging among the qualifying batters in MLB play.

-- Heim has picked up a hit in 71.9% of his 57 games this season, with more than one hit in 31.6% of them.

-- Heim has driven home a run in 25 games this season (43.9%), including more than one RBI in 19.3% of his games and producing three or more of his team's runs on seven occasions..
+- Heim has had an RBI in 25 games this season (43.1%), including 11 multi-RBI outings (19.0%).
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 25 of 57 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.